Anurag-30/knowledge-base/05-Sql/Querying Tables/Readme.md

 # SELECT command with WHERE clause and conditions

 Many times you come across a table with 1000's of records or more , you want to search for data that meets a specific criteria for example getting the list of people who are orlder than 25.
-We can
+We can do it using WHERE clause and condi